Skip to main content

 • stop smoking

-• reduce the amount of alcohol you drink
+• stop drinking alcohol or reduce the amount you drink

-An operation is sometimes needed to remove the patch if there's a risk it could become cancerous.
+Surgery is sometimes used to remove leukoplakia patches if there's a chance that they could become cancerous.

 Preventing leukoplakia and mouth cancer

-There are things you can do to reduce your risk of getting leukoplakia.
-These may also reduce your chances of getting mouth cancer.
+There are things you can do to reduce your chances of getting leukoplakia.
+These may also reduce your risk of getting mouth cancer.

 Do